UDN

 Tool Bar

 Along the top of the scene manager are the controls for modifying the contents of the actor table and for focusing on selected actors.
+To the left, there is a combo box which lists all the persistent and streaming levels.

-The drop-down combo box on the left of the second row is a class-based filter.
-Selecting an actor class in this combo will cause only actors of that class to be displayed in the actor table.
+button_filtertype.jpg Selecting an actor class in this combo will cause only actors of that class to be displayed in the actor table.

-The "Show Brushes?" check box controls whether or not brush actors are displayed in the scene manager.
+button_showbrushes.jpg This controls whether or not brush actors are displayed in the scene manager.

 Actors List